woossi0/suite/docs/usermanual/source/glossary.rst

      JavaServer Page Template Library.
 A tag library for :term:`JSP` that encapsulates many of the standard functions handled in JSP (database queries, iteration, conditionals) into a terse syntax.

    KML
      Keyhole Markup Language.
-This is the spatial XML format used by Google Earth.
+This is the spatial :term:`XML` format used by Google Earth.
 Google Earth was originally written by a company named "Keyhole", hence the (now obscure) reference in the name.

    OGC
      See :term:`Open Geospatial Consortium`.